Men who have sex with men

 The one year waiting period was introduced in 2016 as an incremental step forward in updating the blood donation criteria based on the latest scientific evidence.
 But the work doesn’t stop there.
 New research is underway to generate the evidence required for low risk groups to be identified and included as eligible donors while maintaining the safety of the blood supply for patients.

-That’s why Canadian Blood Services, in partnership with Héma-Québec and with funding from Health Canada, is supporting 11 research projects investigating various aspects of blood and plasma donors’ eligibility criteria and screening process.
+That’s why Canadian Blood Services, in partnership with Héma-Québec and with funding from Health Canada, is supporting 15 research projects investigating various aspects of blood and plasma donors’ eligibility criteria and screening process.
 This research could evolve the current eligibility criteria for MSM.
-A second round of funding has recently become available.

 Our aim is to identify a long-term solution that prioritizes patient safety while minimizing the societal impact on certain groups of people.
 We have also established a working group, which includes representation from patient groups, community organizations and LGBTQ+ communities, to serve as a forum for ongoing discussion and consultation as we develop further changes for our eligibility criteria.